Limitless Horizons Ixil

 International Operations & School Coordinator

 Michelle is committed to community development and has over a decade of experience in the education sector.
 After studying Psychology and Spanish at the University of Georgia, she co-founded Real LEDGE Honduras, a nonprofit organization based in Tegucigalpa that aims to develop communities through entrepreneurship.
 She served as the Executive Director for three years, and she has experience leading trainings with teachers, professors, deported migrants, indigenous women, middle school through university aged students, and community leaders.
 She was awarded a Fulbright scholarship through the U.S. State Department to pursue her master’s degree in Education in Finland where she studied for two years.
 Upon her return to her home state of Georgia, she served as a high school marketing and entrepreneurship teacher for two years and then worked as a 4-H Youth Development Agent at the University of Georgia.
-She is thrilled to form part of the LHI team and absolutely loves working on the ground in Chajul.
+She is thrilled to be part of the Limitless Horizons Ixil team and absolutely loves working in Chajul.

 Fun fact: Michelle is borderline obsessed with audiobooks, and she’s a rock climbing and contemporary art fanatic.